se-edu/se-book/errorHandling/assertions/how/text.md

 </box>

-{{ icon_tip }} Enable assertions in Intellij ([how?](https://se-education.org/guides/tutorials/intellijUsefulSettings.html)) and get an assertion to fail temporarily (e.g. insert an `assert false` into the code temporarily) to confirm assertions are being verified.
+{{ icon_tip }} Enable assertions in IntelliJ ([how?](https://se-education.org/guides/tutorials/intellijUsefulSettings.html)) and get an assertion to fail temporarily (e.g. insert an `assert false` into the code temporarily) to confirm assertions are being verified.

 {{ icon_info }} **Java `assert` vs JUnit assertions: Both check for a given condition but JUnit assertions are more powerful and customized for testing.** In addition, JUnit assertions are not disabled by default.
 Use JUnit assertions in test code and Java `assert` in functional code.
 </div>